 We were lucky enough to get another cocktail after the ‘official’ event had finished, because there was only a few bloggers left so there was enough to go around.
 I think this one was the biggest crowd pleaser, purely because of how cute it was.
 It was a berry based cocktail in an actual teapot, and it was served with a teacup of ice to pour the cocktail in ourselves.
 I absolutely loved this, mainly because I love a cup of tea and this was such a cute idea.
 The tea set was so pretty too with the pretty liberty print flowers all over!
 I loved the cocktail as well, it was based around pimms, which is a really nice summery drink.
 This type of cocktail would be perfect for a hot day, it just completely reminded me of summer.

 Overall such a lovely night, and I’m so lucky to keep having these experiences recently.
 Honestly I am so grateful for anything that comes my way due to my blog, as I didn’t expect any of it.
 So so lucky!
-Thank you so much to The Botanist in York (particularly Ellie!)for such a lovely evening, and if you are around York I would defiantly advise popping in and trying their cocktail menu.
+Thank you so much to The Botanist York for such a lovely evening, and if you are around York I would advise popping into the botanist york and trying their cocktail menu.
 If you visit please take some photos and let me know!

-If you want to check out the Botanist check out this link:
+If you want to check out the Botanist click here.